mobanisto/pinpit-gradle-plugin/README.md

 as an example on how to configure the plugin.
 For full examples, head over to [mobanisto/pinpit-gradle-examples](https://github.com/mobanisto/pinpit-gradle-examples).
+For more details, have a look at the [DSL reference](DSL_REFERENCE.md) where we build a description of all available options offered by the DSL.

 Apply the plugin like this:
 ```kotlin